recursivenomad/index-audio-interface/BUILDING.md

 - Git for Windows
 - A bash emulator (Git Bash, included in Git for Windows)
-- A serial monitor (Serial Studio as an example)
+- A serial monitor (Serialibre as an example)
 - Zadig
 - 7Zip